 Find the care you need for childrenAct now

-While the public is preoccupied with COVID-19, doctors are reminding parents that it is critical for children to get a flu shot – this year and every year.
-The flu vaccination can help protect children and prevent flu from spreading during a pandemic.
+The 2020–2021 flu season is looking to be especially challenging as COVID-19 cases continue to surge.
+Doctors are again reminding people that it is critical to get a flu shot – this year and every year. – as it can help prevent flu from spreading as rampantly.

 A flu vaccination is especially important for children.
 Kids younger than 5 – especially those younger than 2 – are at high risk for developing serious flu-related complications.